zacharydub/weather_widget/README.md

 # DESCRIPTION
-weather widger using basic React components with HTML tables and vanilla CSS.
+Weather widget using basic React components with HTML tables and vanilla CSS.